Cinnamon Shortbread Owl Cookies

 With just a few decorations and scoring with a cookie cutter and fork, I had my cinnamon shortbread owl cookies.

-I started by making the shortbread dough and adding plenty of ground cinnamon to the dry ingredients.
+First, I made the shortbread dough adding plenty of ground cinnamon to the dry ingredients.

-Shortbreads are buttery and somewhat basic cookies, but I say that with such affection for them.
+Shortbreads are buttery and somewhat basic cookies, but I say that with total affection for them.
 Adding different spices or even citrus zest gives them different personalities.